nksaunders/giants/paper.md

 # Noise Removal

-We utilize the `RegressionCorrector` module of the Lightkurve to remove common sources of instrumental noise that inhibit transiting planet detection.
+We utilize the `RegressionCorrector` module of Lightkurve to remove common sources of instrumental noise that inhibit transiting planet detection.
 The most significant contribution to the noise is produced by the light scattered onto the TESS detector by the Earth and Moon as TESS orbits, which manifests as highly periodic, high-amplitude spikes in the measured flux.
 For a small region of the detector (i.e. our 11x11 pixel cutouts), this signal is present in every pixel and broadly spatially uniform.

 To remove the scattered light background, we first define an aperture which captures the flux from the target star.
 By default, we use an aperture mask containing the central 3x3 pixels in the cutout (by setting the `aperture_mask` keyword to `'center'`); however, the aperture mask can also be set to `'threshold'` or `'pipeline'` following the functionality in `lightkurve`.
-We then create a design matrix of regressors, each containing the time-series flux of a single pixel outside of the target aperture, and perform principle component analysis (PCA) on the columns of the design matrix.
-We use PCA to reduce our design matrix to the five most significant signals shared among background pixels which has proven effective at isolating the noise properties shared accross the pixel cutout.
+We then create a design matrix of regressors, each containing the time-series flux of a single pixel outside of the target aperture, and perform principal component analysis (PCA) on the columns of the design matrix.
+We use PCA to reduce our design matrix to the five most significant signals shared among background pixels, which has proven effective at isolating the noise properties shared across the pixel cutout.
 The `RegressionCorrector` fits weights to the reduced design matrix to identify the contribution of the background regressors to the flux *within* the target aperture to construct a noise model, which is subtracted from the target flux, leaving the desired signal intact.
 This approach is similar to the Pixel-Level De-correlation technique used successfully for observations by the *Spitzer* space telescope [@deming] and *Kepler*'s follow-up *K2* mission [@luger].

 After removing the most significant noise signal with our PCA-derived model, we remove long-term trends that remain in the light curve due to astrophysical signals such as stellar variability (from the target or a background source).
 We apply the `flatten` method of `lightkurve`, which utilizes a Savitzky-Golay filter.
 We set the window length of the filter to be much longer than the expected duration of any planet transits (~10 days) to avoid the possibility of erroneously flattening the planet signal.
 We then median-normalize the flux in the light curve.